 to control the settings of a device using the mixer application from

 the in-band context, or alternatively run a capture/playback loop via

 the PCM core from the out-of-band context for achieving bounded

 ultra-low latency when exchanging audio samples with the same

 device.
 We may allow the device to be reconfigured when the driver is

-not exchanging data with the codec in out-of-band mode and conversely,
+not exchanging data with the codec from the out-of-band stage and

-but we do not want both operations to happen concurrently inside the
+conversely, but we do not want both operations to happen concurrently

-Alsa core.
-Because the application layer may not be able to ensure
+inside the Alsa core.
+Because the application layer may not be able to

-such operations never overlap (e.g. playing an audio stream with
+ensure such operations never overlap (e.g. playing an audio stream

 Documentation about benchmarking EVL is on its way.
 It will cover the GPIO latency test, and recommendations for measuring the worst case latency with EVL and other real-time Linux infrastructures.